-The other sectors add very little to the GDP.
-This is in line with the small contribution of 1.7% of the manufacturing sector to the overall employment market of 9.7 million employees; only 0.01% of them work for the petroleum industry.
-However, it is interesting that the petroleum sector has a very low percentage of manufacturing employment (0.5%) but, at the same time, is the second largest contributor in terms of the value added (11%) relative to the total manufacturing sector.
+This is in line with the small contribution of 1.7% of the manufacturing sector to the overall employment market of 9.7 million employees, only 0.01% of them work for the petroleum industry.
+However, it is interesting that the petroleum sector has a very low percentage of manufacturing employment (0.5%) but, at the same time, is the second largest contributor in the whole manufacturing sector in terms of value added per capita (11%) after the food industry (64.6%).
 This indicates a capital-intensive industry.

-On the other hand, with a cost that is four times its output, the category of the manufacture of medical appliances and supplies is the only category that shows negative value added per capita and appears to be in some trouble.
+On the other hand, with a cost that is 4 times its output, the category of manufacture of medical appliances and supplies is the only category that shows negative value added per capita and appears to be in some trouble.
 Generally, most of the value added comes from the largest establishments of more than 100 employees, which contributes 68% of the total manufacturing value added per capita.
 The small-scale establishments of less than 10 employees contribute only 16% (Dissman, 2004).

-Additionally, Sudan's manufacturing industry is not very much exposed to export.
-Its export share in total merchandise exports is only 12.8%, with only 11 out of the 82 manufacturing sub-categories involved in export activity.
+Additionally, the Sudan's manufacturing industry is not very much exposed to export.
+According to the Survey, its export share in total merchandise exports is only 12.8%, with only 11 out of the 82 manufacturing sub-categories involved in export activity.
 Also, most of the exports are raw materials.
-No higher value chain - reflecting industry's weakness.
+No higher value chain-reflecting industry's weakness.
 The bulk of manufacturing exports (87.3%) comes from two main players, the sugar industry with 45.7% and the petroleum industry with 41.7%.
 This explains the down effect of the secession of the south on the Sudanese economy that has suddenly lost the majority of its petroleum export value.
 The only exporting industry in the group of small establishments is the vegetable oil producers with 0.1% of the total manufacturing exports.
 In fact, while the small-scale industry represents 93.14% of the total number of the Sudanese manufacturing establishments and employs 40% of the total manufacturing force, it produces only 18% of the manufacturing gross output.
-This shows that small-scale industry can indeed contribute significantly to the local economy, but is not yet a suitable driver to fund national development plans.
-Nevertheless, a strategic push towards small-scale industry is important in order to uplift rural economy and halt migration from rural to urban districts, which is now galloping at an estimated annual rate of 2.6% (Index Mundi, 2016).
+This shows that small-scale industry can indeed contribute significantly to the local economy, but is not yet a suitable driver to fund National Development Plans(NDP).
+Nevertheless, a strategic push towards small-scale industry is important in order to uplift rural economy and halt migration from rural to urban districts, which is now galloping at an estimated annual rate of 2.54% (Index Mundi, 2017).